chlyz/i3ipc-dynamic-tiling/README.md

 - [x] `Reflect toggle`: The _secondary_ container can be put on the side of underneath the _main_ container.

+## Configuration

+The configuration of _i3-dynamic-tiling_ is done in two ways:

+### Environmental variables

+  - `I3DT_WORKSPACE_IGNORE`: Workspaces to ignore, that is, use `i3` defaults and do not apply dynamic tiling for these workspaces.

+### Configuration file

+TODO: Add a minimal configuration file.

 ## Inspiration